+Next we’ll finish off the birdcage with a planter for the veranda.
 The best planter for it was this rectangular one, as the opening to get it inside is fairly small.
 So, I put the planter in first, and then added potting mix and some plants.

 The next day, I noticed that the resident fairy moved his house up to the higher view.